hoffmangroup/segzoo/README.md

 - `-j` to specify the number of cores to use (default: 1)
 - `--species` and `--build` specify the species and the build for which the segmentation was created (default: Homo_sapiens and hg38)
 - `--download-only` is an option to support cluster use.
 Running Segzoo using this argument will only run the downloading rules of the pipeline, and store the data in using the specified prefix.
 After that, runs on nodes without internet access can be done by specifying that same prefix
+- `--mne` allows specify an `mne` file to translate segment labels and track names on the shown on the figure. see `Using mne files` section for details.

 If you are interested in obtaining information on different gene biotypes than *protein coding and lincRNA*, which are the default, you can get to the installation folder of segzoo and modify the file `gene_biotypes.py` as you wish.